PanaratDuke/ETL-Project/README.md

 Project Purposes : -

-1) Learn to choose the topics from varieties of resrouces in internet.
+1) Learn to choose topics from a variety of online resources.
-2) Utilize tools since we had been studied to clean up data.
+2) Utilize tools as we have been studying to clean up data.
-    These programs had been used for this project:- 2.1) Jupyter Notebook to extracted, transposed and loaded data into database 2.2) Postgres Relational Database to store database.
-Relational Database was used to because it will fit with furthur usage if we want to add more tables for analyzing.
+    The following programs have been used for this project:- 2.1) Jupyter Notebook: to extract, transpose, and load data into the database 2.2) Postgres Relational Database: to store data collected from the above resource.
+Relational Database was used to because it will accomodate furthur use if more tables are needed.
-    2.3)

-Project Process :-
+Project Process:
 1) Discussed and selected interested dataset.
-2) Initialize project in GitHub for easily working within the team.
+2) Initialize project in GitHub for easy acess within the team.
-3) Discussed and assigned works to team members.
+3) Discussed and assigned work to team members.
-4) Met up to summarize the works.
+4) Met up to summarize the work.
 5) Generate the reports.